i2y/pydantic-rpc/docs/fastapi_rpc_integration.md

 The choice between gRPC and Connect RPC depends on your specific requirements:

-- **Use gRPC** when you need protocol compatibility, maximum performance, or advanced streaming
+- **Use gRPC** when you need protocol compatibility with existing gRPC services or maximum performance
 - **Use Connect RPC** when you need simplicity, browser compatibility, or single-process deployment
 - **Use both** when different clients have different requirements